Balaji-Ramasubramanian/wikipedia_rest_client/README.md

 page.description
  #=> "executive head of state of the Republic of India"
 ```
-The Page class contains the following informations,
+The Page class contains the following information,
 - type
 - title
 - display_title